 Effective January 1, 2019, CVR Energy revised its accounting policy method for the costs of planned major maintenance activities ("turnarounds") specific to its petroleum business from being expensed as incurred (the direct expensing method) to the deferral method.
 Turnarounds are planned shutdowns of refinery processing units for significant overhaul and refurbishment.
 Under the deferral method, the costs of turnarounds are deferred and amortized on a straight-line basis over a four-year period, which represents the estimated time until the next turnaround occurs.
 The new method of accounting for turnarounds is considered preferable as it is more consistent with the accounting policy of CVR Energy's peer companies and better reflects the economic substance of the benefits earned from turnaround expenditures.
-The comparative condensed consolidated balance sheet as of December 31, 2018 and condensed consolidated statement of operations and cash flows for the three months ended March 31, 2018 have been retrospectively adjusted to apply the new accounting method.
+The comparative condensed consolidated balance sheet as of December 31, 2018, the condensed consolidated statements of operations for the three and six months ended June 30, 2018 and the condensed consolidated statements of cash flows for the six months ended June 30, 2018 have been retrospectively adjusted to apply the new accounting method.
 These turnaround costs, and related accumulated amortization, are included within other assets in the condensed consolidated balance sheets.
 The amortization expense related to turnaround costs is included in cost of goods sold in the condensed consolidated statement of operations.
-CVR Partners will continue to follow the direct expensing method therefore this change had no impact on its current or comparative condensed consolidated financial statements.
+CVR Partners will continue to follow the direct expensing method, therefore this change had no impact on its current or comparative condensed consolidated financial statements.

 As a result of this accounting change, our Energy segment increased other assets by \$108 million and decreased property, plant and equipment, net by \$15 million as of December 31, 2018.
 In addition, our Energy segment increased deferred tax liability by \$18 million and total equity by \$75 million, including \$31 million attributable to Icahn Enterprises and Icahn Enterprises Holdings as of December 31, 2018.
-As of December 31, 2017, our Energy segment increased total equity by \$118 million, including \$62 million attributable to Icahn Enterprises and Icahn Enterprises Holdings.
-For the three months ended March 31, 2018, the effect on net income for our Energy segment as a result of this accounting change was a reduction to net income of \$11 million, including a \$5 million reduction attributable to Icahn Enterprises and Icahn Enterprises Holdings.
-The impact on net income was comprised of a \$14 million increase to cost of goods sold and a \$3 million decrease to income tax expense for the three months ended March 31, 2018.
+As of December 31, 2017, our Energy segment increased total equity by \$118 million, including \$62 million attributable to Icahn Enterprises Holdings.
+For the three and six months ended June 30, 2018, the effect on net income for our Energy segment as a result of this accounting change was a reduction to net income of \$11 million and \$22 million, respectively, including a reduction of \$7 million and \$12 million, respectively, attributable to Icahn Enterprises Holdings.
+The impact on net income was comprised of a \$13 million increase to cost of goods sold and a \$2 million decrease to income tax expense for the three months ended June 30, 2018.
+For the six months ended June 30, 2018, the impact on net income was comprised of a \$13 million increase to cost of goods sold and a \$2 million increase to cost of goods sold and a \$2 million decrease to income tax expense for the three months ended June 30, 2018.
+For the six months ended June 30, 2018, the impact on net income was comprised of a \$27 million increase to cost of goods sold and a \$2 million increase to cost of goods sold and a \$2 million increase to cost of goods sold and a \$2 million increase to cost of goods sold and a \$5 million increase to income tax expense.